home-assistant/home-assistant.io/source/_integrations/linear_garage_door.markdown

 ha_integration_type: integration
 ---

-The Linear integration lets you control Linear garage doors through Home Assistant.
-Device names in Home Assistant are generated based on the names defined in your Linear mobile app.
+The Nice G.O. integration lets you control Nice G.O. garage doors through Home Assistant.
+Device names in Home Assistant are generated based on the names defined in your Nice G.O. mobile app.

 {% include integrations/config_flow.md %}

 ## Cover

-Garage doors linked to your Linear account will appear as covers.
+Garage doors linked to your Nice G.O. account will appear as covers.

 ## Light